Table of Contents

 - Using syringes that have even very small amounts of blood on them to prepare drugs

 - Reusing water

 - Reusing bottle caps, spoons, or other containers ("cookers") used to dissolve drugs in water and to heat drug solutions

 - Reusing small pieces of cotton or cigarette filters ("cottons") to filter out particles that could block the needle

-People who inject drugs are also at a high risk for getting hepatitis B (HBV) and C (HCV), both of which are diseases spread through blood that damage the liver.
-HCV infection is common in people who inject drugs – a study from 2011 showed that six to eight out of ten people who inject drugs in 25 countries were infected with HCV.
-HBV infection is less common, with up to one in ten people who inject drugs infected with HBV in 21 countries.
+People who inject drugs also risk getting hepatitis B (HBV) and C (HCV), both of which are diseases that damage the liver and are spread through blood.
+HCV is common in people who inject drugs – the WHO estimates that two thirds of people who inject drugs around the world are living with HCV, and close to 10% are living with HBV, according to a 2017 study.

 Hepatitis is easily spread through sharing needles and other injection supplies, such as cookers, cotton, and ties.
-Cleaning your skin prior to injecting is important.
-Also make sure you throw away alcohol pads and cotton wipes so that no one else touches them.
-Wipe down surfaces when possible before injecting.
-Cleaning your injection drug equipment with bleach according to the directions listed below can kill HBV; it is unclear if it can kill HCV.
+Cleaning your skin before you inject is important.
+Also make sure to throw away alcohol pads and cotton wipes so that no one else touches them.
+If possible, wipe down surfaces before injecting.
+Cleaning your injection drug equipment with bleach according to the directions below can kill HBV; it is unclear whether it can kill HCV.

 The best way to prevent hepatitis is to use a new needle and syringe each time, and never share any part of your works.
 Get vaccinated against hepatitis A and B to prevent infection with these two types of the virus; there is no vaccine to prevent hepatitis C.

-If you inject drugs, you can reduce your risk of getting infected with HIV and/or hepatitis in the following ways:
+If you inject drugs, you can reduce your risk of getting HIV and/or hepatitis by: